kithrine/leash-and-learn/FEATURES+TODO.md

 BLOG
 - [ ] Have a placeholder image for blogs that are posted without a photo...
 OR.. make sure that no placeholder is shown at all and it is just empty there if no image
+- [ ] HOMEPAGE: Blog Categories section on Animated List - ADD ICONS
+- [ ] HOMEPAGE: Call to Action (if time)

 FOOTER
 - [ ] Main - Links